karam94/git-football-transfers/4 - Removing files & reverting commitss/README.md

 Create a third football team within this folder, `Chelsea.txt`.

-It is now in what is called your Git working area.
+It is now in your Git working area and is therefore untracked as it is a new file.

 ```bash
 git status